Alecerzea/OS-Install-Scripts/README.md

 # Note on Distros that base on another (Like Ubuntu/Manjaro/Nobara):

 I recommend using vanilla distributions(Arch, Debian, Fedora, SUSE) instead of "based-on-something" distros.
 I say these cause I've already tried using my scripts on distros like Nobara, but not everything worked out of the box.

+Nothing but love for GE and all his work for Linux Gaming, but man, you could have just set up your dad in normal Fedora with your drivers app XD.

 # MacOS Configuration